RATING: 3 Keys RESULT: Win REMAINING: +6:19*

 The scenic attention to detail tries to paint a clear picture of just how much of a madman CYBER really is.
 Binary code hand-painted crooked and messy back and forth all over every wall gives the impression that CYBER has spent many long nights in his lair working on his master plan.

-Unfortunately as we have been repeatedly informed by you, our readers, is commonly the case at MindQuest Live, it is not well maintained.
+Unfortunately as we have been repeatedly informed by you, our readers, is commonly the case at MindQuest Escape Games, it is not well maintained.

 Broken props, effects and even worse so broken puzzles hinder this game, perhaps worse than any of the others at this venue.